 One thing you don’t want to miss is the Rainbow Bridge National Monument.
 This is one of the largest known natural bridges in the world and is considered sacred by the many Native American tribes from this area.
 While you are not allowed to go under the bridge, you can view and take pictures from a distance.

-Lake Champlain Islands – In Vermont, you can visit Burlington and be near the lake.
+In Vermont, you can visit Burlington and be near the lake.
 There is the wonderful Lake Champlain Islands that have 200 miles of shore to explore and enjoy.
 This is a quieter vacation to enjoy nature, but you are close to shops and can stay at a lovely inn.

-Lake Chelan in north-central Washington State is the largest natural lake in the whole state.
+In north-central Washington State is the largest natural lake in the whole state.
 It is a narrow lake, but over 50 miles long.
 The lake is about 4 hours east of the Seattle area and is surrounded by mountains and vineyards.

 Lake Chelan is a mecca for water lovers, as you can try jet-skiing, water skiing, kayaking, parasailing, canoeing, tubing or rowing.
 Parts of the lake are great for sailboats and windsurfing, too.
 Since the lake is crystal clear, you can also give snorkeling a try.